mantertius/ubuntu-manual-tests-smells-analysis/testcases/README.md

 Because of this, go to your venv (you should have one) and download these:

-`pip install spacy && pip install pandas`
+`pip install spacy && pip install pandas && pip install rich`

 Then, install the requirements.